Identifiability and Characterization of Transmon Qutrits Through Bayesian Experimental Design: Results: Characterizing Qutrit Systems

-We consider Bayesian experimental design under a fixed control pulse and an adaptive control pulse parameterization.
-In the fixed case, the number of control pulse segments remains constant, whereas in the adaptive case, the number of pulse segments vary with epochs.
+We consider Bayesian experimental design under a fixed control pulse and an approach for iterative control pulse extension.
+In the fixed case, the number of control pulse segments remains constant, whereas in the iterative pulse extension case, the number of pulse segments increase with epochs.